+The proposed mixture estimator can be extended in various directions.
 First, one could extend the mixture estimators to compute LOO-CV criteria for general scoring rules beyond the logarithmic one, see e.g.\ \citep{ber1979,vehtari2012survey}.
 In such case one would be interested in LOO-CV estimators of quantities such as $ \mathbb{E}_{y_{new}\sim p^*}[S(y_{new},p(\cdot|y))] $ where $S$ is a scoring rule and $p(\cdot|y)$ is the predictive distribution of $y_{new}$ given the observed data $y$.
 The main difference in terms of computational methodology that may arise is the need for another layer of integration if the scoring rule is not \emph{local} \citep{ber1979}, but instead defined itself as an integral.

 Another important extension is to models with non conditionally independent observations, i.e.\ where the equality in \eqref{eq:conditionally_ind} is not satisfied.
 There, the mixture distribution can be written as